Rocket Mass Heater Workshop with Erica Wisner 2 day workshop coming late September / Early October

 This workshop offers an excellent opportunity to learn the how-tos of building a rocket mass stove and how to work with cob with a Fire Master!

-OUR PROJECT: The YOME floor will be built on the gravel pad and hold the exhaust pipes for the stove.
+SEE The YOME floor Juliane will build on the gravel pad.
+It will hold the exhaust pipes for the stove.
 In this way the cob will be heated and slowly release the heat into the yome.
 Rocket stoves require less fuel due to the design - which promotes very efficient combustion.

-We will be talking to Erica as well about putting a Rocket Mass Heater in our double wide mobile - with a bench and/or masonry heater.
+OUR Fall PROJECT: We are planning to put a Rocket Mass Heater in our double wide mobile - with a bench and/or masonry heater.

 We are also planning to build a double chamber cob oven - to utilize rocket stove technology in a cob oven.
 (Our vision is that the Cob oven will become a community opportunity to have pizza parties, bake our breads and cook soup, beans, grains, roasts together on a regular basis)